 WooCommerce was for a long time the only serious player in that market.
 However, WooCommerce’s drag on site speed as well as high-cost for security and implementation (WooCommerce is an open source solution) have pushed would-be users to lower-cost SaaS ecommerce platforms.

-With BigCommerce’s launch of the BigCommerce for WordPress plugin, there is a now a scalable, SaaS solution available for the WordPress brand.
+With BigCommerce’s launch of the BigCommerce for WordPress plugin, there is now a scalable, SaaS solution available for the WordPress brand.
+BigCommerce also partners with WP Engine and Nexcess for unparalleled WordPress hosting support.

 “Razoyo is excited to be involved with BC [BigCommerce] partnership from several aspects.
 We believe the future of headless commerce rests in the ability to marry an easy to use CMS system with best in class e-commerce capabilities.
 We feel the BC4WP path is exactly what content rich, product focused merchants are looking for.”